 - Cut the butter into cubes and place back into the fridge to get cold.
 Sift the flour in a separate bowl.
 Add flour, sugar, and salt to a food processor.
 Add in the cubed butter.
 Pulse until it starts to clump together.
 First it will look dry, keep pulsing until it resembles the picture above.
 The butter clumps should be the size of blueberries.

 - Transfer the dough to a bowl.
 Very slowly add a little bit of the ice water (remove the ice).
 Add a very little bit at a time until the dough ball forms.
 Use your hands to squeeze the dough into a ball.
 Don't knead or the dough will get overworked.

 - Place a large sheet of cling wrap on the counter.
 Place dough on top of cling wrap.
 Flatten into a disc and place in the fridge for 30 minutes.

 - Mix cubed pears, cinnamon, nutmeg, and butterscotch sauce together.
-On half of the circles, place 1/2 TBSP of filling.
+On half of the circles, place ½ tablespoon of filling.
 Make sure almost the whole circle is filled, lay the pear cubes down.

 - Top with the remaining circle.
 Use your fingers to press in the dough around the edges.
 Then, use a fork to crimp the edges.

 - Chill for 15 minutes in the fridge.
 Preheat the oven to 400°F. Mix the egg and water in a bowl.
 Use a pastry brush to brush the egg wash over the tops of the pies.
 Top with both sugars.
 Cut an X slit on top for the steam to exit.